Quotes Database

 • Freeman Dyson 11

 Freeman Dyson (1923-2020) was a British-born American mathematician and theoretical physicist.
-He was influential in numerous fields, including nuclear physics, quantum theory, and astrophysics.
+He was influential in the fields of nuclear physics, quantum theory, and astrophysics.

 Friedrich Nietzsche (1844-1900) was a German writer and philosopher.
 He was most well known for his bizarre work of philosophical fiction, Thus Spoke Zarathustra.